Scaling Kubernetes Workloads with KEDA and Karpenter

 Great!
 You should now be seeing the virtual worker count adjusting based on the queue depth.
 The virtual worker count will likely be pretty close to the virtual customer count, as they process at pretty close to the same speed.
 Feel free to play around with the deployment replica count to see how the scaler responds.

-Node Auto Provisioner (NAP)/Karpenter
+Node Auto Provisioning (NAP)/Karpenter

 The Karpenter project was developed to address some limitations in traditional Kubernetes infrastructure scaling.
 We now know that KEDA and the Horizontal Pod Autoscaler can be used to scale deployments in Kubernetes, but what happens if you don't have enough compute capacity to run those pods?
-Up until this point we relied on the Cluster Autoscaler and it's implementations for the various compute hosting providers.
+Up until this point we relied on the Cluster Autoscaler and its implementations for the various compute hosting providers.

 While the cluster autoscaler has served us well for years, it doesn't provide much fine grained control in scaling behavior, in particular what machine types are selected.
 For example, what if you want to autoscale targeting the most cost effective machine types possible.
 Cluster autoscaler had no way to handle that.